Andi Oddang (governor)

-Andi Oddang Makka (17 July 1926 – 10 February 2015) was an Indonesian military officer and politician who became the Governor of South Sulawesi.
+Andi Oddang Makka (18 July 1925 – 10 February 2015) was an Indonesian military officer and politician who became the governor of South Sulawesi from 1978 to 1983.

 Early life

-Oddang was born on 17 July 1926 at Limpomajang, a village located in Barru, South Sulawesi, to Makkarumpa Daeng Parani and I Sukkang Daeng Tommi.
-The second children in a Tallo aristocratic family, Oddang has eight other brothers and sisters, namely Andi Mannaungi, Andi Rivai, Andi Ralle Ratu, Andi Tadjuddin, Andi Syafiuddin, Andi Makmur and Andi Sugiarti.
+Oddang was born on 18 July 1925 at Limpomajang, a village located in Barru, South Sulawesi, to Makkarumpa Daeng Parani and I Sukkang Daeng Tommi.
+The second child in a Tallo aristocratic family, Oddang had eight other brothers and sisters, including Andi Mannaungi, Andi Rivai, Andi Ralle Ratu, Andi Tadjuddin, Andi Syafiuddin, Andi Makmur and Andi Sugiarti.

 Oddang attended the People's School in Parepare and graduated from the school in 1941.
 However, due to the Japanese occupation of the Dutch East Indies a year later, he could not continue his education.
-He then fled to Surabaya along with his eight other friends to the Javanese islands after the Independence of Indonesia in order to get away from military pressure in Parepare.
+He then fled to Surabaya along with eight other friends to the Javanese islands after the independence of Indonesia in order to get away from military pressure in Parepare.

 Military career

 Indonesian National Revolution

 After sailing for several days, Oddang and his friends arrived in Surabaya, where they were inaugurated as a naval officer with the rank of lieutenant in May 1946.
 His first assignment was to conduct intelligence operations and collect informations during the Battle of Surabaya.

 Several years later, on 1 January 1947, the Dutch occupied Sidoarjo, a city near Surabaya, despite the fierce resistance delivered by Oddang's unit.
 After Mojokerto—another city near Sidoarjo—was also occupied on 17 March 1947, Oddang and his friends decided to switch their branch from the navy to the army.
 Oddang and his friends departed to Yogyakarta, the main base of the Indonesian Army, and underwent military training for three months.
 Only several of his friends, such as Eddy Sabara, managed to complete the entire training.
 Oddang then underwent airborne training and was deployed to Sulawesi for a military expedition.

 The military expedition, which was described by Oddang as a "life or death voyage", started from Situbondo.
 Oddang and his crewmates had to evade Dutch patrol to prevent themselves from being caught.
 Oddang eventually reached the waters near South Sulawesi several days later, but his ships had to evade the Barang Lompo island, an island near the capital of South Sulawesi, due to the sheer amount of Dutch spies hiding in the island.
 Oddang finally reached Suppa, a small village in the Pinrang Regency, where he and his crewmates unloaded a 30 kilogram communication device.
 Oddang then rested for a while in the village and heard that his father had been shot by a unit led by Raymond Westerling on 14 January 1947.

 After fighting with the Dutch, Oddang's company became part of the Worang Battalion, commanded by Hein Victor Worang.
 The battalion was deployed to Manado to prevent North Sulawesi from rejoining the State of East Indonesia.
 Several years later, the battalion was deployed to Maluku to crush the Republic of South Maluku separatist movement.